 Secure your online shopping experience

-With the holiday seasons vastly approaching we would like to take the time to discuss securing your online shopping experience.
+With the shopping season vastly approaching we would like to take the time to discuss securing your online shopping experience.
 Which means taking extra precautions when making purchases online.
 In the age of technology where things are being made, sold, brought in an instant; the internet is one major tool we have today that has made life more convenient especially shopping..

 The days of the exciting yet frustration of crowded mall stores, traffic, over priced items, and rude people.
 Online shopping actually has returned the joy of gift giving for me; and I hope you as well.
 But let's be real as well even though online shopping has it's perks it also has a dark side.
 Scammers putting up realistic looking scam sites all over the internet that may fool even the most seasoned online shoppers.
 Luckily, there are a few helpful hints I'm going to share with you to help you become a more in tuned shopper ready to spot a fake.